 Is Early Retirement Possible?

-Retirement isn’t an age, it’s the time when you are financially stable, the time where you don’t need to depend on others for money and other financial assistance.
+Retirement isn’t an age, it’s the time when you are financially stable, the time when you don’t need to depend on others for money and other financial assistance.

 Investing for retirement is a habit, don’t make it a forceful habit cause then it won’t work for the long term.